jsiwiecki/Snowflake_Streams/README.md

 # Purpose of this repository
-To practice Streams & Tasks in Snowflake
+To practice orchestrating ETL process by Streams & Tasks in Snowflake

 ## What is done in this repo?
 How to utilise Snowflake Stream with a scheduled Snowflake Task which will orchestrate the data pipeline

-## This repo consists of:
-TBD
+## Covered:
+- Snowflake Stream
+- Snowflake Task
+- Assembled tasks into Data Pipelines
+- Managed and Monitored Snowflake Tasks and Data Pipelines